 You are likely to need:

-People refinance for a number of reasons.
-Like consolidating first and second mortgages, getting a lower interest rate, or lower your monthly payment.
+People refinance for a number of reasons, including consolidating, mortgages, getting a lower interest rate, or lower your monthly payment.
 Perhaps you want to switch from an Adjustable to a Fixed-rate Mortgage, or stop paying Private Mortgage Insurance (PMI).
 Maybe you're just looking to cash out some of your home's equity for renovations.
 Refinancing allows you to redefine your mortgage loan to better fit your current needs.

 Are you planning on moving soon or are you in it for the long-haul?

 Planning on staying in your home for more than two years?
 A refinance mortgage is a great option, because a refinance loan does require closing costs homeowners who plan to stay in their home for more than two years will usually; make up for those costs with lower monthly payments.
 If you're looking to move within the next two years then a refinance might be a good idea depending on how far your rate drops.
 Please contact us to see if a refinance works well for you.